Home › Pollen Count Washington Dc

 Pollen Count Washington Dc — What You Need to Know

-The pollen count in Washington peaks in April–September, though allergy sufferers can experience symptoms from as early as early spring.
+The pollen count in Washington peaks in April–September.
 Northeast allergy season runs April through October, with birch and oak leading in spring and ragweed peaking in fall.

 Why Is Pollen High in Washington?